agriffi10/common-utils/src/debounce/README.md

   - This is the function that you'd like to be debounced.
 After your timeout passes, this will be called with the arguments provided in the initial debounce call
 - timeout
   - The length of time the debounced function should wait before executing your code

+Once the debounced function is returned, you can pass the following parameters to it:

 - immediate
   - When true this invokes the function immediately
 - arguments